 All learners will be given the opportunity to engage with and evaluate scientific and technological evidence, through which they can become ethical, informed citizens of Wales and the world.
 We will support our children to become healthy, confident individuals by developing knowledge and understanding of their bodies and the ecosystems around them, and of how technological innovations can support improvements in health and lifestyle.
-By engaging which they can become ethical, informed citizens of Wales and the world.
-We will support our children to become healthy, confident individuals by developing knowledge and understanding of their bodies and the ecosystems around them, and of how technological innovations can support improvements in health and lifestyle.
 By engaging with scientific and technological change we aim to develop ambitious, capable learners who live independent and fulfilling lives, contributing to society and culture in a variety of ways.
 As enterprising, creative contributors, learners will be encouraged to take risks, innovate and evaluate, and learn to solve problems and develop solutions, so becoming more resilient and purposeful learners.

-> Expressive Arts
+Expressive Arts

-In Trellech Primary school, we encourage learners to explore the Expressive arts to help them learn new skills and create a better understanding of each of the five disciplines - art, dance, drama, film and digital media, and music both locally and around the world.
+In Trellech Primary school, we encourage learners to explore the Expressive arts to help them learn new skills and create a better understanding of each of the five disciplines - art, dance, drama, film and digital media, and music - both locally and around the world.
 By doing this, our learners become creative and curious individuals.
 We encourage our learners to take the opportunity to explore different pieces of art and use their own interpretations to understand it.
-Throughout the school, our learners evaluate their own and their peers work in order to share their ideas and give constructive feedback through each of the five disciplines of 'Expressive Arts.'
-We encourage our pupils to see this as a positive opportunity to better both their own as well as their peers learning.
+Throughout the school, our learners evaluate their own and their peers work in order to share their ideas and give constructive feedback through each of the five disciplines of 'Expressive Art.'
+We encourage our pupils to see this as a positive opportunity in order to better both their own as well as their peers learning.

 As our pupils' progress through the school, they use their skills and understanding to help engage them with their senses and imagination when participating in Expressive Arts.
 As well as re-imbedding skills they already have, we strive for our pupils to also learn new ones too within this area of learning experience.